milllslm/SoftPrincAssignment5/README.md

 4.

   a.
-After one minute has passed, have one participant text in the demo trigger for checking the timeout "check-timeouts"
+After one minute has passed, have one participant text in the demo trigger for checking the timeout "check"

   b.
 The person who asked the question should receive the link to the wikipedia page for their topic.